Never Say Ugly

 Never Say Ugly (ブスなんて言わないで, Busu Nante Iwanaide) is a Japanese manga series written and illustrated by Arako Toaru.
-It began serialization on Kodansha's &Sofa manga website in November 2021.
+It was serialized on Kodansha's &Sofa manga website from November 2021 to October 2025.

+Synopsis

+Tomoko is annoyed that a girl named Rika, who used to bully her during her younger days due to her appearance, is now a successful beautician.
+Tomoko vows to have her revenge on Rika, but later learns that she has a similar problem with lookism.

 Publication

-Written and illustrated by Arako Toaru, Never Say Ugly began serialization on Kodansha's &Sofa manga website on November 22, 2021.
-Its chapters have been compiled into six tankōbon volumes as of November 2025.
+Written and illustrated by Arako Toaru, Never Say Ugly began serialization in Kodansha's &Sofa manga website on November 22, 2021, as part of the website's inaugural lineup.
+It completed serialization on October 6, 2025.
+Its chapters were compiled into six tankōbon volumes, released from May 23, 2022, to November 21, 2025.

 The series is published in English on Kodansha's K Manga app.